 What We Know

 The Camdenton Sludge Disposal Area site, located at 20 Airport Drive, is an open field where sludge from Hulett Lagoon, the city of Camdenton's former wastewater sewage lagoon, was disposed of as part of closure.
-The Hulett Lagoon operated from 1961 to 1989 and received industrial wastewater containing tricholoroethylene (TCE) from the 221 Sunset Drive manufacturing facility.
+The Hulett Lagoon operated from 1961 to 1989 and received industrial wastewater containing trichloroethylene (TCE), chromium, copper and zinc from the 221 Sunset Drive manufacturing facility.
 In 1989, sludge from the closure of Hulett Lagoon in 1989 was land applied in a field north of Forbes Road at the end of the runway at the Camdenton Memorial Airport.
 Based on the TCE contamination documented at the Hulett Lagoon site, there was concern that sludge disposed of near the airport could pose a risk to nearby residents if TCE was released into the groundwater.

 Additional citizens have voiced concerns regarding the potential for contamination of private wells near the airport Sludge Disposal Area site that were not sampled during the 1999 investigation.
-The department conducted a Site Reassessment sampling event in October 2017 that included collection of groundwater samples, from public and private wells within one half mile of the Sludge Disposal Area site.
-Samples will be analyzed for volatile organic compounds, including TCE, and metals.
-Since sampling results from the 1999 investigation did not document TCE in sludge material, soil or private well water, the department believes the potential for groundwater contamination in the area is low.
+The department conducted two site reassessment sampling events in October 2017 that included collection of groundwater samples from public and private wells within one half mile of the Sludge Disposal Area site.
+Samples were analyzed for volatile organic compounds (VOCs), including TCE, and site-related metals.

 Return to Camdenton Sites homepage.